ClojureScript `require` outside `ns`

 when we just want to try something out quickly.
 Besides, it doesn't mimic Clojure's

 a namespace declaration is not provided.
-In addition, forms like require
+In addition, forms like require, use

 A number of tickets (1, 2) had been lying around in ClojureScript's issue tracker to address these shortcomings.
 Now, a recent addition to the compiler (coming in the next release) fixes these issues, paving the way for a number of enhancements coming to ClojureScript in the near future.